190 Strand: Site

-The site measures approximately 0.5 hectare on the 190 Strand.]
-Stdward Homes.
-Retrieved 14 December 2016.
+The site measures approximately 0.5 hectare on the south side of Strand, facing St Clement Danes church, between Arundel Street and Milford Lane.
 Upon completion, the modern Maltravers Street, an east–west alley between Arundel Street and Milford Lane, ceased to exist as part of the approved plans, but Tweezer's Alley on the southern side has been enhanced.
 Immediately to the south of the site is Globe House, the headquarters of British American Tobacco.

 Planning permission for the buildings was granted in 2011 to a design by GRID Architects.

 Building names

 The principal buildings of the development have been named after local people and places.
 Clement House after nearby St Clement Danes church, Wren House after Sir Christopher Wren's rebuilding of St Clement Danes, Gladstone House after the statue of prime minister William Gladstone nearby on Strand, Milford House after Milford Lane, Savoy House after the Savoy Hotel, and Temple House after the Temple legal district.